prodigiousmaps/black-brine-lore/RPG_Knowledge_Base/07_Campaign_Notes/Past_Campaigns/into-deep-green-jungle-camp.md

 ---
-type: story
+type: past-campaigns
-id: bb:story:encounter-2-deep-green
+id: bb:story:deep-green:jungle-camp
-name: Encounter 2 – The Deep Green
+name: The Deep Green - Part 2
 summary: >
   Sy, Franklin, and Pinch follow the narrow jungle trail into the Deep Green, where they discover an abandoned base camp in a small cave littered with